IEEE SA STANDARDS BOARD BYLAWS

 IEEE standards provide a common ground for communication in some specific area of electrotechnology.
 They also provide criteria for measuring the acceptable performance of equipment or materials pertinent to the field of electrotechnology.

-An active IEEE standard gives an authoritative reference that is kept up to date through review at least every ten years by the Sponsor responsible for its preparation.
+An active IEEE standard gives an authoritative reference that is kept up to date through revision at least every ten years by the Standards Committee responsible for its preparation.